Dzsek/pretense/README.md

 ## 3. Missions

->Note: a lot of the functions related to missions use map markers(the little circle icon at the top of the map), and their text boxes for inputing commands.
-These are used due to limitations with the radio menu, specifically updating the text of the commands and identifying specific players that used these commands.
-A reminder on the commands can be accessed using the `Other->Missions->Help` option in the radio, or by creating a map marker anywhere and settings its text to `help`
+>Note: A reminder on the commands can be accessed using the `Other->Missions->Help` option in the radio, or by creating a map marker anywhere and settings its text to `help`

 These are assignments that can be taken by players and completed for an XP reward.